-Dixon $30 million theft prompts Sens.
-Duffy to call for government checkbooks to be online
+Senator Duffy calls for government checkbooks to be online

-Lawmaker says transparency could have prevented theft from city
+Lawmaker says transparency could have prevented 53M theft from Dixon, IL

 SPRINGFIELD, Ill.
-(May 1, 2012) – Following allegations that a Dixon city official stole $30 million from city coffers, State Sens.
-Dan Duffy is calling for legislation that would require local governments in Illinois to post their checkbooks online.
+(May 9, 2012) – Following allegations that a Dixon city official stole $53 million from city coffers, State Senator Dan Duffy is calling for legislation that would require local governments in Illinois to post their checkbooks online.

 “These accusations highlight why it’s so important for Illinois to move forward on government transparency,” said Sen. Duffy, R-Lake Barrington.

-The Illinois Policy Institute supports this legislation and greater efforts by Sen. Duffy and others to improve the level of government transparency in Illinois.
+The Illinois Policy Institute supports this legislation and greater efforts by Sen. Duffy to improve the level of government transparency in Illinois.